arc42/canvas.arc42.org-site/_pages/03-architecture-inception-canvas.md

 It's important that these quality goals are known by every team member because they shape your architecture.

-The standard [ISO/IEC 25010](https://iso25000.com/index.php/en/iso-25000-standards/iso-25010) provides a good overview of possible quality attributes of interest.
+The standard [ISO/IEC 25010](https://iso25000.com/index.php/en/iso-25000-standards/iso-25010) provides an overview of possible quality attributes of interest, the modern arc42 [quality model (Q42)](https://quality.arc42.org) collects more than 130 quality attributes with extensive explanation and examples.

 ### Business Context: Explore the context and get the scope